ra559/cis106/labs/lab2.md

 > Take a screenshot of your virtual machine with VS Code running.

+> **ADVICE!**
+> Take a snapshot of your system.
+This will come handy in the case that you break your system.
 ## What will you Submit:
 * Create a markdown document with the following:
 ```